-All of this sits in and around historical gems with whispers of Singapore’s colonial past.
-Throughout the city you’ll find a fusion of Asian and European culture, attitudes and traditions.
+All this sits around historical gems with whispers of Singapore’s colonial past.
+Throughout the city, you will find a fusion of Asian and European cultures, attitudes, and traditions.

 Four countries, one outstanding cruise vacation

-For this spectacular cruise package that includes Singapore, Thailand, Vietnam and Hong Kong, we vote for Celebrity Cruises.
-They have one of the best cruise itineraries in this region, on board the elegant Celebrity Solstice.
+For this spectacular cruise package that includes Singapore, Thailand, Vietnam, and Hong Kong, we vote for Celebrity Cruises.
+On board, for example, the elegant Celebrity Solstice has one of the best cruise itineraries in this region.

-And as with all Celebrity Cruises your beverage package, wifi and gratuities are always included in the cruise price.
+And as with all Celebrity cruises, you can include your beverage package, Wi-Fi, and gratuities into one package price.

 After all, that’s what we love about cruise holidays.

-Cruise Package Singapore, Thailand, Vietnam and Hong Kong in 2022/3 with Celebrity Cruises
+Cruise Package Singapore, Thailand, Vietnam, and Hong Kong with Celebrity Cruises

-Our suggestion is a 20-night package, which will check-off many destinations on your bucket list.
+We suggest a 20-night package, which will check off many destinations on your bucket list.

 - 5 hotel nights in Singapore